Stuart Forster explains how to visit the Eye Film Museum in Amsterdam, the Netherlands, and what to expect from the institution.

 Even if you’re not a movie lover Eye’s architecture warrants a look and the bar-restaurant is an attractive place to sit, particularly on an overcast autumn day.

-Eye Film Institute Netherlands is at IJpromenade 1.
-Check the Eye website for opening times, prices and news of the latest exhibitions.
+Eye Film Museum is at IJpromenade 1.
+See the institution’s website for opening times, prices and news of the latest exhibitions.

-See the I Amsterdam website for information on things to do and see in the capital city of the Netherlands.
+See the I Amsterdam website for information on things to do and see in the Netherlands’ capital city.

 The Holland tourism information website is also worth visiting for ideas.